ArchipelagoMW/Archipelago/docs/world api.md

 def mygame_has_key(self, state: CollectionState, player: int) -> bool:
     # More arguments above are free to choose, since you can expect this is only called in your world
-    # MultiWorld can be accessed through state.multiworld, explicitly passing in MyGameWorld instance for easy
+    # MultiWorld can be accessed through state.multiworld.
-    # options access is also a valid approach
+    # Explicitly passing in MyGameWorld instance for easy options access is also a valid approach, but it's generally
+    # better to check options before rule assignment since the individual functions can be called thousands of times
     return state.has("key", player)  # or whatever
 ```